langchain-ai/langchain/templates/openai-functions-agent-core/README.md

-# OpenAI Functions Agent (using core)
+# OpenAI Functions Agent - Gmail

-This template implements a simple agent using OpenAI function calling imports directly from [langchain-core](https://pypi.org/project/langchain-core/) and (`langchain-community`](https://pypi.org/project/langchain-community/).
+This template implements a simple agent using OpenAI function calling imports directly from [langchain-core](https://pypi.org/project/langchain-core/) and [`langchain-community`](https://pypi.org/project/langchain-community/).

 This template creates an agent that uses OpenAI function calling to communicate its decisions on what actions to take.